CurtisPS/Unemployment-in-the-US-Capstone/README.md

 MasterData2000-2019: All data (S&P 500 and US, State, and Industry Unemployment) from 2000-2019.
 Month over month data was also calculated here by taking each month, subtracting from the previous month, and dividing by the previous month.
 The structure of the columns is row 1: Date, 2: UNITED STATES, 3:S&P 500, 4-55: States, 56-72: Industry, 73-77:States by region.

-Macro of States MoM with comparison2000-2019: This macro creates a Euclidian distance matrix for each state and the US as a whole.
+Macro of States MoM with comparison2000-2019 and Macro of Industry MoM with comparison2000-2019: This macro creates a Euclidian distance matrix for each state and the US as a whole, or the industries in the US.
 The higher the number on the final tab, the more dissimilar the two pieces are.
-This is incredibly useful for seeing which states are most dissimilar to each other and the US overall.
+This is incredibly useful for seeing which states and industries are most dissimilar to each other and the US overall.

 Industry2000-2019.xlsx and Industry2000-2019.csv: Industry data edited to only be from 2000-2019.
 Used in the Capstone Complete.R file.